uksrc-developers/gbc/README.md

 * features.fits - list of features used to train the model which are necessary to output the predictions
 * pred_thresholds.csv - predictions for different thresholds (we used tlv=0.20 for DR1)

-Note: For LoTSS DR1, the list of features and the predictions (prediction_0.20) can be found as a supplementary material of the paper https://doi.org/10.1093/mnras/stac1888

 ### How to run the rode

-Set the environment (for example in conda):
+1. Set the environment (for example in conda):

 ` conda env create -f environment.yml `

+2. Download the model.
+Currently download from [here](https://github.com/laraalegre/LOFARMachineLearningClassifier/tree/main/models).

+3. Define the paths for the necessary directories (data, project directory, models, results) in the JSON file provided.

-Run the script:
+4. Run the script:

 ` python build_features_and_make_predictions.py <healpix number> `

 The [healpix number](LOFAR/DR2/healpix_batch.py) corresponds the area of the sky to be processed.
-The original catalogues can be split into healpixs for batch processing.

-The model can be currently downloaded from [here](https://github.com/laraalegre/LOFARMachineLearningClassifier/tree/main/models).

 This will create an interim folder where the features will be stored and a results folder with the predictions.

-* Make sure to define the paths for the necessary directories (data, project directory, models, results) in the JSON file provided.
+Notes:

+* This code is adapted to input healpix files, so the original catalogues need to be split into healpixs for batch processing before running the code.
-* The tlv information is contained in the JSON file for different healpixs - this needs to be setup before running the code.
+* The tlv information is contained in the JSON file.
+This will vbe different for different healpixs - the values need to be setup before running the code.

 ### Additional Notes